AutoCheckout-CMU/AutoCheckout/evaluation.md

 # DRY RUN
 # TODO: ALL-SIMPLE-CHIP-1, 1 person, take one item and put it at another place, not purchasing anything else.
 # TODO: TEAM-5-1, 2 people, each take one product at the same time, at the same place, with same same barcode.
+The db data only lasts for 4 seconds ( 2020-04-18T00:29:37 to 2020-04-18T00:29:41), while the video lasts for 1 min 30 seconds
 # TODO: TEAM-8-1, 2 people, person A take 1 bottle water and put it back to a wrong place, then person B bought that mis-placed water.
 # TODO: TEAM-PEI-1, 1 person, person A buy 1 item, then another, simple.
 # TODO: TEAM-PEI-JD-1, 2 people, take different products at the same time, simple.
 Planogram is wrong for gondola 3!!!!
 Need to rely on weight.